Conditions InDepth: Heart Attack

 occurs when blood flow to the heart is interrupted.
 The decreased blood flow leads to damage or death of affected heart muscle.
 Other names for heart attack include coronary attack, myocardial infarction, coronary thrombosis, and coronary occlusion.

 Every year about 1.2 million Americans suffer a heart attack.
-A severe heart attack can lead to major disabilities or death, those with less severe heart attacks may have a strong recovery and return to normal life.
+A severe heart attack can lead to major disabilities or death.
+Those with less severe heart attacks may have a long recovery and return to normal life.

 |Copyright © Nucleus Medical Media, Inc.